iOS Message Center

 Implementing the UAMessageCenterDisplayDelegate protocol gives your app the chance to respond to events regarding Message Center display, or the display of individual messages within your Message Center.
 As this is an optional protocol, it also has the effect of overriding the Message Center implementation.

-When the Message Center module receives a Message Center action, the first thing it does is check whether an message center delegate has been set.
+When the Message Center module receives a Message Center action, the first thing it does is check whether a Message Center delegate has been set.
 If not, the SDK will forward the action to the default Message Center implementation.

 Create the Delegate